INTERESTED IN DENTISTRY?

 - You can advance your technical dental assisting/ auxiliary skills by completing this short Certificate in Advanced Dental Assisting Skills.

 - Applicants for the Associate in Applied Science (AAS) in Dental Health program must complete the Dental Core requirements from an ADA accredited Dental Assisting certificate program.
 They may complete the General Core Requirements either before, during or after the Dental Core requirements.

 - You can take courses to become an Expanded Function Dental Auxiliary and get certified to work under the direct supervision of a New Mexico dentist and be an active part of patient treatment.
 Plus, as an EFDA, you’re eligible for a higher salary!
-Learn more about our Expanded Function Dental Auxilliary program, the job, and its requirements.
+Learn more about our Expanded Function Dental Auxiliary program, the job, and its requirements.

 - SFCC’s Dental Program also offers courses to help prepare for the national certification exam for dental assistant and continuing education (CE) credits for dental professionals.

-The dental curriculum follows a block system; courses are arranged in clusters and must be taken as co-requisites by dental assisting certificate cohort.
+The dental curriculum follows a block system; courses are arranged in clusters and must be taken as co-requisites by dental assisting certificate cohort, except where notified.

-To pursue this career, an applicant will need following skills and essential functions:
+To pursue this career, an applicant will need the following skills and essential functions:

 |Oral & Written Expression||Oral Comprehension||Quick decision-making|

 To promote student growth and success through the knowledge and skills required to achieve their goals in Dental Healthcare.
 (Rev. 08/2017)